 Introduction

+Building an infrastructure for thinking and learning skills and life skills in general begins at an early age.
+Young children need to be introduced to a wide range of subjects to prepare them to function in the 21st century, which is characterized by constant change, renewal, dynamism, and openness.
+Science and technology are gaining momentum in today’s world and are being integrated into all areas of modern life.
+Decision makers in Israel’s education system recognize the growing need to give children – future citizens – knowledge about science and technology from as young an age as possible.
+Accordingly, the Israeli Ministry of Education has developed a program for teaching S&T in preschool.

-T program for teaching science and technology (S&T) in preschools was first published by the Israeli Ministry of Education in its final version in 2016.
+The final version of the program for teaching science and technology (S&T) in preschools was first published by the Israeli Ministry of Education in 2016.
 The program details the scientific contents to be taught in preschool, and outlines the skills, competencies, attitudes, and values regarding science and the environment to be developed among the children.
-The program aims to instill skills of scientific research and technological design.
+The program aims to instill skills pertaining to scientific research and technological design.

+The program is designed to be taught by the teachers who teach all the subjects in the preschool: language and literacy, mathematics, arts, environmental education, music, and more, in addition to science and technology.
+They must have knowledge of the topics being taught and also be proficient in the technologies and pedagogy necessary to teach the program, both verbally and through hands-on activities, in ways that are appropriate for children in preschool.

-Preschool teachers may – and do- encounter various difficulties in teaching S&T, including lack of scientific knowledge, lack of self-confidence in teaching science, and time constraints.
-As a result, they often express dissatisfaction and lack of gratification teaching S&T (Spektor-Levy, Kesner-Baruch & Mevarech, 2011).current study examines attitudes of Israeli preschool teachers towards teaching science in preschool in general, and towards the official S&T program in particular.
+Preschool teachers encounter various difficulties in teaching S&T, including lack of scientific knowledge, lack of self-confidence in teaching science, and time constraints.
+As a result, they often express dissatisfaction and lack of gratification teaching S&T (Spektor-Levy, et al. 2011).

+To date, there has not been a comprehensive study that assessed the reactions of preschool teachers in Israel to the implementation of this S&T program.
+There have been reports from the field about difficulties in implementing the program, and previous studies have indicated the nature of such difficulties (Pendergast et al., 2017; Spektor-Levy et al., 2011).
+Therefore, to better understand the difficulties faced by the teachers and to identify ways to improve teaching the S&T program in preschools, the current study examines attitudes of Israeli preschool teachers towards teaching science in preschool in general, and towards the official S&T program in particular.
 It assesses the connection between the teachers’ attitudes and their implementation of the program, and examines the difficulties they expressed and improvements they suggest regarding the implementation of the S&T program in their classes.

 1. Literature Review